jdeveloperw/ut-parking-records/README.md

 Or run all three in the same shell with one command:

     grunt ui

+### Visit the local server

+Head on over to [http://localhost:8000/ui/app/index.html](http://localhost:8000/ui/app/index.html) to see the server in action.

 ## More grunt tasks
 To see all that grunt can do, run `grunt -h`.